Moon Knight ending explained: your biggest Marvel questions answered

-The Moon Knight ending has left us with a few questions.
-Although we know where Oscar Isaac's Marc Spector/Steven Grant end up, a post-credit scene left us wondering about the future for the duo.
+Let's talk about that Moon Knight ending.
+Sure, Marc Spector and Steven Grant's story seemingly came to a neat conclusion, yet a post-credits scene blew the bloody doors off, teasing a long future for Oscar Isaac's character.

-When we last saw them in episode 5, they were in the afterlife, along with the hippo god Taweret.
-Ethan Hawke's Arthur Harrow, meanwhile, was on the brink of freeing Ammit, while Khonshu remained imprisoned.
+Before that additional scene, though, there was still a lot to take in.
+The hippo god Taweret, Ethan Hawke's Arthur Harrow, Ammit, and Khonshu all had parts to play in the Moon Knight finale.

-What did the Moon Knight ending mean?
+So, what exactly does the Moon Knight ending mean – and will we see Marc again in a Moon Knight season 2?
 Which sequences were dreams, and which were reality?
-We break down every twist and turn of the finale to explain exactly what went down – and answer every single one of your burning questions.
+Below, we break down all the twists and turns of the finale to explain exactly what went down – and answer your burning questions.

 Moon Knight ending explained